Test-taker identification requirements

 Using the SAT Student ID Form

 If you do not have another form of acceptable ID you may be able to use the Student ID Form.
 This form must be prepared and authenticated by the school you currently attend or by a notary if you are homeschooled.
 A current photo must be attached to the form in the area indicated before the form is notarized.
-This form is only valid as ID if you are testing in the United States.
+This form is only valid as ID if you are testing in the United States and for test-takers under 21 years of age.

 Test-Takers in Waitlist Status